Stojan Titelbah: Works

-His most significant works include, for example, the New Palace, which was commissioned by the court, originally intended for the royal family Karađorđević, now the seat of the President of Serbia.
-He also personally supervised the construction, from its beginning in 1911 until the cessation of construction in 1914.
-As an architect in the service of the court from Đorđe P. Karadjordjević received a wristwatch engraved with: "Stojan Djordje".
-Due to the war, construction was stopped, so the building did not get its final shape until 1921.
+His most significant works include the New Palace, which was commissioned by the court, originally intended for the royal family Karađorđević, now the seat of the President of Serbia.
+He also personally supervised the construction, from its beginning in 1911 until construction was halted in 1914 because of the war.
+As an architect in the service of the court, Titelbah received a wristwatch engraved with "Stojan Djordje" from Đorđe P. Karadjordjević.
+After the war, construction on the palace resumed and the building was completed in 1921.

-He also designed several smaller houses in the Serbian capital, including the Mihailo Popović's House which is located in the local part of Vračar.
+Titlebah also designed several smaller houses in the Serbian capital, including the Mihailo Popović's House which is located in the central part of Vračar.

 Among the business facilities he designed include: